Trump Ukraine Call To Be Released Amid Swelling Impeachment Push

 "She cannot unilaterally decide we're in an impeachment inquiry," McCarthy said.
 "What she said today made no difference to what's been going on.
 It's no different than what [House Judiciary Committee Chairman Jerry] Nadler's been trying to do."

-Impeachment — the formal charging of wrongdoing against a president — could pass in a Democratic-controlled House.
+Impeachment — the formal charging of wrongdoing against a president — could pass in a Democrat-controlled House.
 Just two presidents have been impeached in history: Andrew Johnson and Bill Clinton.
 Richard Nixon was staring down an impeachment vote amid the Watergate scandal but resigned before formal impeachment articles were brought forward.

 However, no president has ever been convicted in the Senate and subsequently removed from office.
 And such a feat would be tough in the GOP-controlled Senate, where 67 votes would be required.

-But while most Senate Republicans have remained stalwart behind Trump, there were signs that even they want answers on Tuesday as they agreed by unanimous consent that the intelligence community whistleblower should be allowed to bring his or her information to the Intelligence Committee.
+But while most Senate Republicans have remained stalwart behind Trump, there were signs Tuesday that even they want answers, as they agreed by unanimous consent that the intelligence community whistleblower should be allowed to bring his or her information to the intelligence committee.

-On Tuesday evening, the Office of the Director of National Intelligence said it is consulting with the Executive Branch on how to connect the whistleblower with congressional intelligence committees "in a manner consistent with appropriate security practices."
+On Tuesday evening, the Office of the Director of National Intelligence said it is consulting with the executive branch on how to connect the whistleblower with congressional intelligence committees "in a manner consistent with appropriate security practices."